South Korean web culture: Internet communities

-Streaming Platforms
+Streaming platforms

 Many cyberculture are produced on internet streams.
 There are many contents such as Mukbang, gaming, and visible radio in streaming platforms. stream Jockey(BJ) try to make their own streams' atmosphere and sometimes it would be a new cyberculture.
 Communication between the streamer and real-time viewer is one of the most important things in a stream.
 In this process, culture can be created and this immediately surfaces and quickly transmitted in Internet communities.

-Live streaming has been integrated in South Korea’s as a form of public communication and as a rising full-time career.
+Live streaming has been integrated in South Korea as a form of public communication and as a rising full-time career.
 It became widely accepted for its convenient participatory aspect between the hosts and user.
 The most popular live-streaming platforms include YouTube, Twitch, and Soop.
 A Large void in the streaming market has been left with the exit of Twitch in South Korea on February 27, 2024.
 Despite that fact platforms like Soop have been doing very well reporting 98 million hours watched in 2024.
 Live streaming has been used as one of the first lines of communication for political news and popular culture influence.
 Due to its real time nature, live streaming content is less likely to be edited or manipulated allowing the audience to feel more connected.
 In 2017, former President Park Geun Hye live streamed her first interview on YouTube regarding her scandal.